SANTOS LATIF GONZÁLEZ TRIO

 https://www.nelsonlatif.com/index.html

-Mariano González is a multi-instrumentalist and musicologist from of São Paulo, Brazil, currently pursuing a PhD in musicology and linguistics at Utrecht University in the Netherlands, focusing on the drum languages of the Yoruba in Nigeria.
-Throughout his diverse study trips to Brazil, Cuba, Nigeria, South Africa, Mozambique and Kenya, Mariano developed a unique style that seeks to respect key spiritual and musical African heritage elements in contemporary settings.
-As a lecturer, Mariano has worked at the UNESCO Chair on Transcultural Music Studies at the FRANZ-LISZT University of Music in Weimar (Germany) and the Utrecht Conservatory HKU (Netherlands).
+Mariano González is a multi-instrumentalist and musicologist from São Paulo, Brazil.
+His percussion style is all about the expressive potential of single instruments, and seeking the mind-body-instrument connection on any musical style.
+As a researcher, he is dedicated to percussive music from African and the Latin American diaspora, and has recently defended a PhD dissertation in musicology and linguistics at Utrecht University in the Netherlands, focusing on the drum languages of the Yoruba in Nigeria.
+As a lecturer, Mariano has worked at the UNESCO Chair on Transcultural Music Studies at the FRANZ-LISZT University of Music in Weimar (Germany), the Utrecht Conservatory HKU (Netherlands) and the TU Delft (Netherlands).